 General Symptoms of Canine Brain Tumors

-Brain tumours in dogs can cause numerous signs and symptoms depending on the part of the brain affected.
+Brain tumours can cause numerous signs and symptoms in dogs depending on the part of the brain affected.

 In older dogs the symptoms are progressive.
 They may start very suddenly or quite slowly, and they can get better and then worsen again.